 'Well, I see beauty in you, dear.
 And if you are not art, what is?
-1 wish to put a little more nature into you, and get you away from this cold clay and marble into the sunshine, to dance and laugh as the others do.
-I want a flesh-and-blood girl, not a sweet statue in a grey pinafore, who forgets everything but her work.' and Bess said earnestly, punctuating her words with soft touches of her lips:
+I wish to put a little more nature into you, and get you away from this cold clay and marble into the sunshine, to dance and laugh as the others do.
+I want a flesh-and-blood girl, not a sweet statue in a grey pinafore, who forgets everything but her work.'
+As he spoke, two dusty hands came round his neck, and Bess said earnestly, punctuating her words with soft touches of her lips: